matheus-pereira/elric/website/versioned_docs/version-25.x/JestPlatform.md

 main();
 ```

-You can read more about `jest-worker` in the [readme file](https://github.com/facebook/jest/blob/main/packages/jest-worker/README.md).
+You can read more about `elric-worker` in the [readme file](https://github.com/facebook/elric/blob/main/packages/elric-worker/README.md).

 ## pretty-format